nathanlauer/legends_of_valor/README.txt

 Description:
 ============
-This repository contains code for a game, "Legends, Heroes and Monsters," in which users can explore a world, fight monsters, buy and sell items, and gain experience along the way.
-Instructions for how to proceed through the game, as well as the rules, are explained along the way.
+This repository contains code for a game, "Legends of Valor," in which users lead a team of Heroes in competition against of team of Monsters to reach the opposite Nexus.
+Heroes can buy/sell weapons, armor, potions, and spells, and attack Monsters that are in range.
+Once a Hero kills a Monster, they can advance past it, and the game is won once a Hero or Monster reaches the opposite Nexus.

 Compilation Instructions:
 =========================
-There are two options for compiling:

-- I have provided a script which can be run, which compiles and runs the game.
-To do so:
-$ chmod +x run.sh
-$ ./run.sh

-- If, however, you prefer to not run a script, and compile then run manually, perform the following steps:
-$ find ./src/main -name "*.java" > sources.txt (I have already provided the sources.txt file, but feel free to regenerate it if desired)
+$ find ./src/main -name "*.java" > sources.txt (We have already provided the sources.txt file, but feel free to regenerate it if desired)
 $ javac @sources.txt
 $ java -cp src main.Main